MobilePayDev/MobilePay-Online/README.md

 	}
 }
 ```
 Please pass the data to the Acquirer, as you would do if the VTS response was from you own VTS integration.
+I case you have questions to the Acquirer API, ask the Acquirer.

-### DA for all Mastercard Cards
+### Delegated Authentication for all Mastercard
 We´re in the process of setting up Tokenization.
 The flow will work similar to Visa VTS, because both are based on the EMVCo, however data transferred will not be exactly the same.

-### DA fails, 3DSecure Fallback
+### 3DSecure Fallback
-If DA fails, the 3DSecure fallback solution applies.
+If Delegated Authentication fails, the 3DSecure fallback solution applies.

 ![After authorization](./assets/payment-Strong-Customer-Authentication-With-3DS-Fallback.svg)